CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

 Create c6a.2xlarge ec2 instance

+Note, you will need to obtain a security group id from your IT administrator that allows ssh login access.
+If this is enabled by default, then you can remove the --security-group-ids launch-wizard-with-tcp-access

+Example command: note launch-wizard-with-tcp-access needs to be replaced by your security group ID, and your-pem key needs to be replaced by the name of your-pem.pem key.

-`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dry-run --ebs-optimized --cpu-options CoreCount=4,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.c6a.2xlarge.json`
+`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dry-run --ebs-optimized --cpu-options CoreCount=4,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.json`

 Once you have verified that the command above works with the --dry-run option, rerun it without as follows.

-`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --cpu-options CoreCount=4,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.c6a.2xlarge.json`
+`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --cpu-options CoreCount=4,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.json`

 Use the q command to return to the cursor

-Alternatively, if you wanted to create a c6a.8xlarge ec2 instance, you would use this command: (skip)

-`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dry-run --ebs-optimized --cpu-options CoreCount=16,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.c6a.8xlarge.json`

-Alternatively, if you wanted to create a c6a.48xlarge ec2 instance, you would use this command: (skip)

-`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dry-run --ebs-optimized --cpu-options CoreCount=96,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.json`

 Use the following command to obtain the public IP address of the machine.